-- 1. Report in column (a), the sum of the corporation's distributive share of income or loss from the pass-through entity that is included in Part I, line 11; - Report in column (b) or (c), as applicable, the sum of all differences, if any, attributable to the pass-through entity.
-In column (c), the corporation's distributive share of interest expense from all of its partnership interests reported in column (a), must be reversed as a permanent difference.
+1. Report in column (a), the sum of the corporation's distributive share of income or loss from the pass-through entity that is included in Part I, line 11;

+2. Report in column (b) or (c), as applicable, the sum of all differences, if any, attributable to the pass-through entity.
+In column (c), the corporation's distributive share of interest expense from all of its pass-through entities reported in column (a), must be reversed as a permanent difference.
 Enter the amount of all such interest expense as a negative number in column (c).
-The amount of partnership interest expense allowed as a deduction against effectively connected income is reported on Part III, lines 26b and 26c, from Schedule I (Form 1120-F), lines 23 and 24.
-Note: The amount of partnership interest expense reported as a permanent difference in column (c) on lines 8 and 9 may not be the same amount of total interest expense reported on Schedule P, line 14a (total column) if the M-3 filing corporation reports its worldwide non-consolidated financial statement income in Part I, line 11, and for each line item in Parts II and III; - 3.
-Report in column (d), the total amount of noneffectively connected income related to the distributive share of income or loss from the pass-through entity; - 4.
-Report in column (e), the sum of all taxable amounts of income, gain, loss, or deduction reportable on the corporation's Schedules K-1 received from the pass-through entity (if applicable).
+The amount of pass-through interest expense allowed as a deduction against effectively connected income is included on Part III, lines 26b and 26c, from Schedule I (Form 1120-F), lines 23 and 24d;

+3. Report in column (d), the total amount of noneffectively connected income related to the distributive share of income or loss from the pass-through entity;

+4. Report in column (e), the sum of all taxable amounts of income, gain, loss, or deduction reportable on the corporation's Schedules K-1 received from the pass-through entity (if applicable).

 Do not report on Part II, line 11, any portion of a corporation's deduction under section 199 (income attributable to domestic production activities) even if some or all of the corporation's deduction under section 199 is attributable to an interest in a pass-through entity held by the corporation.
-A corporation must report its deduction under section 199 only on Part III, line 19.
+A corporation must report its deduction under section 199 only on Part III, line 17.

 Foreign corporations other than banks that have interests in foreign pass-through entities with no effectively connected income for the year need not separately report those interests on this line.
 If, however, the foreign corporation reports a pass-through interest on the equity method in the income statement used for Part I, line 4, it may report such amounts in column (a) of this line.
 The corporation should report effectively connected amounts in column (e) consistent with the reporting equity method amounts in column (a).
-For example, if the foreign corporation does not report the pass-through interest on Part II, line 1a, column (a), it should not report any amounts in column (e) for the pass-through interest.
+For example, if the foreign corporation does not report the pass-through interest in column (a), it should not report any amounts in column (e) for the pass-through interest.
 It would instead report the income and other items from the pass-through interest for column (e) purposes based on the reporting for each line included in the income statement.
 However, if a foreign corporation allocates interest expense under the separate currency pools method in Regulations section 1.882-5(e) or allocates excess interest expense under Regulations section 1.882-5(d)(5), and interest expense included in the foreign corporation's pass-through amount is included in such allocation, see the instructions for Part III, line 26a, for the required reporting.